Killdeer

 Habitat

-Fields, airports, lawns, river banks, mudflats, shores.
-Often found on open ground, such as pastures, plowed fields, large lawns, even at a great distance from water.
+Fields, airports, lawns, river banks, mudflats, and shores.
+Killdeer are often found on open ground, such as pastures, plowed fields, large lawns, and even at a great distance from water.
 Most successful nesting areas, however, have some shallow water or other good feeding area for the chicks.
-Also commonly found around water, on mudflats, lake shores, coastal estuaries.
+Also commonly found around water, on mudflats, lake shores, and coastal estuaries.

 Sign up for Audubon's newsletter to learn more about birds like the Killdeer